 – What are the specifications for DRM/multi-DRM for cable television multiscreen services?

-– What are the specifications for new advanced types of broadcasting content protection system that is applicable to emerging services (e.g. online content access service over HTTP, media protection service in hypertext mark-up language 5 (HTML5), content protection service in dynamic adaptive streaming over HTTP (DASH) or modern media transport (MMT), hybrid broadcasting service, ultra high definition television service, 3DTV service, internet of things (IoT), etc.) when they are serviced over cable television networks?
+– What are the specifications for new advanced types of broadcasting content protection and content protection systems that is applicable to emerging services (e.g. online content access service over HTTP, media protection service in hypertext mark-up language 5 (HTML5), content protection service in dynamic adaptive streaming over HTTP (DASH) or modern media transport (MMT), hybrid broadcasting service, ultra-high definition television service, 3DTV service, multiscreen service, cast service, internet of things (IoT), etc.) when they are serviced over cable television networks?

+– What is required to ensure cable television is compliant with content provenance and authenticity systems?

+NOTE – See https://c2pa.org/ for more information.

-– What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies (ICTs) or in other industries?
+– What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies or in other industries?
 What enhancements to developing or new Recommendations are required to provide such energy savings?

 B.3 Tasks

 Tasks include, but are not limited to: